mmglodekk/execution-manager/README.md

 * Use topics instead of queues would make service scalable :)
 * Sleep function in `QueueAdapter` is not the best idea.
 It works, but I would be better, if it would be the part of `amqplib`.
 * Above is also a suspect for a slight mem leak (still need to be investigated).
+* I would restrict execution pool, not to starve the host as well.